clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 #.
 Select and delete all workload VM instances.
 #.
 Stop all daemons.
 #.
-Delete the "csr.db" from the directory in which you ran the "csr"
+Delete the "ciao-controller.db" from the directory in which you ran the
-   binary.
+   "ciao-controller" binary.
 #.
-Delete "/tmp/sn\_stats.db" to remove the event log.
+Delete "/tmp/ciao-controller-stats.db".

 On the network node, run the following commands::